Updated: January 30, 2026

 Rental yields in the Porto Metropolitan Area are high, with yields for the Greater Porto Area standing at 6.6 percent.
 There is strong rental demand for rental properties, especially from tourists, students, and digital nomads.

-In the next few years, we expect Matosinhos, Portugal, real estate to increase in popularity as more and more expats take note of this stunning part of the country, making it a city with high investment potential in the future.
+In 2026, we expect Matosinhos, Portugal, real estate to increase in popularity as more and more expats take note of this stunning ocean-facing city to the northwest of Porto, making it a location with high investment potential in the future.

 Property prices in Porto have been increasing gradually since 2013, registering a steeper rise in the past five years or so, due to increased interest in foreign investment in Porto real estate.

 Porto can now seriously rival Lisbon real estate and many other European cities as one of the best places for foreign investment and to live in.
-Prices are from Confidencial Imobilário, an independent Portuguese real estate databank.
+The prices below are from Confidencial Imobilário.

 Porto Districts | Price Per Square Meter |